-I have a broad technical background in advanced materials for spaceflight; characterization of viscoelastic materials; micromagnetics in biological applications; microelectronics and photonics; nanotechnology; and embedded electronics in healthcare and defense and aerospace.
-These days my time and interest are devoted to enabling safe and secure autonomous air travel.
+She is a patented technologist with a broad technical background in advanced materials for spaceflight, characterization of viscoelastic materials, micromagnetics in biological applications, microelectronics and photonics, nanotechnology and embedded electronics in healthcare and defense and aerospace.

-My industry of expertise is in embedded military/defense, aerospace, and government electronics, including high-performance rugged computing, safety-critical avionics, and urban air mobility.
+Yemaya’s industry expertise lies in embedded military/defense, aerospace, and government electronics, encompassing high-performance rugged computing, safety-critical avionics and urban air mobility.

-I have established a reputation as a disciplined problem-solver who excels at understanding challenges, collaborating with teams for solutions, and executing to deliver results.
-My expertise includes the ability to not only deliver a global sales strategy while motivating an international sales force; I also bring the technical background that makes me an indispensable consultant to my clients.
+She has earned a reputation as a disciplined problem-solver, displaying excellence in comprehending challenges, collaborating with teams to formulate solutions, and executing with precision to achieve outcomes.
+Her expertise includes the capacity to not only develop a global sales strategy while inspiring an international sales force, but also to provide clients with indispensable technical consultation due to a well-rounded technical background.